 - Isle of Man Post Office cannot advise as to what these charges may be, however the relevant foreign embassy or the customs administration of the overseas country should be able to assist on any customs related queries you may have.

 Customs Declaration Forms

 Customs declarations forms are required for all items travelling beyond the UK from Friday 1st January 2021.

 All items with contents up to the value of £270 must have a signed and dated customs declaration form (CN22) attached to the front.

 Any item sent with a value in excess of £270 must have a fully completed CN23 customs declaration form.
-This should be attached using the plastic wallet available from any Isle of Man Post Office branch.
+This should be attached using the plastic wallet available from any Isle of Man Post Office counter.

 Both declaration forms are also available at your local Isle of Man Post Office counter.

 More information about the changes in regulation related to customs declarations can be found here.